microsoft/BotBuilder-Samples/experimental/generation/generator/README.md

   `en-us/sandwich-Bread.en-us.lg` which would be a localized .lg asset for the `Bread` property in the `sandwich` schema.
 You can define your own templates that add to the naming conventions, but they must extend these conventions.

+## Merging
+Once you have generated a bot and customized it, you might want to change your schema and generate again.
+In order to support this, the --merge flag will merge the newly generated assets into your existing assets.
+The merge should not overwrite any of your work, but it is a good idea to commit before merging.
+Rules for merging:
+ 1) A file unchanged since last generated will be overwritten by the new file.
+ 2) A changed file will have its .lg/.lu enum or .dialog triggers overwritten, but nothing else and its hash code should not be updated.
+ 3) If a property existed in the old schema, but does not exist in the new schema all files for that property should be deleted and have references removed.
+ 4) If a property exists in both old and new schema, but a file is not present in the new directory, the file should not be copied over again and references should not be added.
+ 5) The order of .dialog triggers should be respected, i.e. if changed by the user it should remain the same.
+ 6) If a file has changed and cannot be updated there will be a message to merge manually.

 [JSONSchema]:https://json-schema.org/
 [bf]:https://github.com/microsoft/botframework-cli